Reverendissimo/Mermaid-Door-POC/android-pn532-hce/README.md

 - **Modern UI**: Responsive design with custom background and intuitive controls
 - **Debug Output**: Real-time feedback for NFC operations
 - **NFC Permission Handling**: Proper permission checks and user guidance
+- **Toast on Scan**: When the phone is scanned by an NFC reader (HCE service), a Toast message appears: "Phone scanned by NFC reader!"

 ## How It Works